objecthub/swift-lispkit/README.md

 Details can be found in the [LispKit Wiki](https://github.com/objecthub/swift-lispkit/wiki).

 The project provides a read-eval-print loop.
 This is a command-line tool that can be used to try out and experiment with the framework.
-The read-eval-print loop is a tool which parses the entered _LispKit_ expression, compiles it to bytecode, executes it, and displays the result.
+The read-eval-print parses the entered _LispKit_ expression, compiles it to bytecode, executes it, and displays the result.